 Jose knows the interest he earns on a deposit certificate at National Bank is deposited monthly into his business bank account and is always described in his bank statements as DEPOSIT CERTIFICATE INTEREST NATL BANK.
-So he creates a receipt rule to automatically post any receipt in his business bank account with the phrase DEPOSIT CERTIFICATE INTEREST NATL BANK to his Interest received income account.
-He tracks income and expenses for his branch offices separately using tracking codes.
+So he creates a receipt rule to automatically post any receipt in his Main business account with the phrase DEPOSIT CERTIFICATE INTEREST NATL BANK to his Interest received income account.
+He tracks income and expenses for his branch offices separately using divisions.
 So he makes a matching selection in the appropriate field:

 Click Create when finished.
 The rule will appear in the list of receipt rules in the Settings tab: